carsonslater/carsonslater-blog/content/authors/admin/_index.md

 title: Carson Slater
 ---

-Howdy!
-My name is Carson Slater.
-Welcome to my website!
-I built this to take you along with me as I finish up my time at Wheaton and transition to working in Czechía for ths summer of 2023, where I will be interning for an organization called Josiah Venture.
+Greetings!
+My name is Carson Slater, and I am really passionate about sharing my faith in Jesus Christ!
+I am currently finishing my studies at Wheaton College (IL) studying applied mathematics and economics.
+I am spending the upcoming summer in the Czech Republic, where I will be interning for an organization called Josiah Venture.

 {style="text-align: justify;"}